dmarcoux/elixir_templates/README.md

 2. Search for `CHANGEME` in the newly created repository to adapt it to your needs.

+3. Pick nix-shell or Mise for the development environment.

 ## nix-shell for Elixir and Phoenix

 Reproducible development environment for Elixir/Phoenix projects which relies on